kariforsoren/Software_Engineering_Project/README.md

-# Young Explorer university Software Engineering project
+# Young Explorer University Software Engineering project

 ## Description
 This project is part of a project in the course TDT4140 - Software Engineering at NTNU.
 The project lasted for eight weeks, and we used agile methods throughout.
 We set up sprints in accordanse with Scrum wich lasted between 1-2 weeks, and the TA was the product owner while we had the role of both Scrum master and developement team.
 The team consisted of 7 students from different data and communications engineering programmes.
 If you would like more information on the backround of the project, please contact me.